Dimitris Lagoudas

 Dimitris C. Lagoudas is a Greek American mechanical engineer, academic, and author.
 He is a professor of aerospace engineering and materials science and engineering as well as a University Distinguished Professor at Texas A&M University.

-Lagoudas is most known for his works on the characterization, modeling, and design of multifunctional material systems and composites, utilizing methods that connect different length scales and functionalities to create "smart structures".
+Lagoudas is most known for his works on the characterization, modeling, and design of multifunctional material systems and composites, using methods that connect different length scales and functionalities to create "smart structures".
 Among his authored works are his publications in academic journals, including International Journal of Plasticity and Composites Science and Technology as well as books such as Shape Memory Alloys: Modeling and Engineering Applications and Active Origami: Modeling, Design, and Applications.
 Moreover, he is the recipient of the 2011 Smart Structures and Materials Lifetime Achievement Award from SPIE.

 Education

 Lagoudas obtained a Diploma in Mechanical Engineering from the Aristotle University of Thessaloniki.
-In 1986, he completed his Ph.D. in Applied Mathematics at Lehigh University, followed by post-doctoral studies at Cornell University and the Max Planck Institute.
+In 1986, he completed his PhD in Applied Mathematics at Lehigh University, followed by post-doctoral studies at Cornell University and the Max Planck Institute.